 For the remaining subjects, candidates can take the exam at different times during the year, or even choose to take it multiple times.
 In this way, students are assessed for their abilities in all subjects, their results are recorded, and can be used for university and college admissions.

-“Even if there is no exam for foreign languages, students still need to learn them because this is the language of communication and working with foreigners, so students must be equipped to integrate,” said Mr. Thi.
+“Even if there is no exam for foreign languages, students still need to study them because this is the language of communication and working with foreigners, so students must be equipped to integrate,” said Mr. Thi.

 Source